david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

     `cd ~/squeezenet1.1_FP32`

-2. Use the DL Workbench to convert the FP32 SqueezeNet* Caffe* model into an FP16 optimized Intermediate Representation (IR).
+2. Use the DL Workbench to convert the FP32 SqueezeNet* Caffe* model into an FP16-optimized Intermediate Representation (IR).

     1. In a web browser, launch the DL Workbench™:
         - http://127.0.0.1:5665/

-    2. Select **Get Started** to show the setup interface.
+    2. Click the **Get Started** button to show the setup interface.

     3. The setup interface is divided into two sections.
         - The top section is for loading models.